If you enjoy baking, and especially if you enjoy sharing your baking expertise, then the holiday season was made just for you to show your stuff.

 This recipe is almost like a classic Tollhouse Chocolate Chip cookie recipe, except the garnishments are white chocolate chips, sun-dried cherries, caramel pieces (cut from wrapped caramels), and of course, pistachios.
 I personally think caramel, sun-dried cherries and pistachios are natural partners.
 This recipe takes the place of what I’d otherwise choose for a traditional mix, which would be an oatmeal raisin cookie recipe.

-This recipe, using pecans, is one that I first started baking in the late 60s, even before I went off to cooking school.
+This recipe, using pecans, is one that we love.
 It’s a no-egg recipe, resulting in a very light and tender cookie FULL of pecan flavor.
-This recipe I occasionally use in place of another popular “nut” based recipe.
+This recipe we occasionally use in place of another popular “nut” based recipe.
 Peanut Butter Cookies.

 So far, we have 3 cookies in our Holiday Mix, now onto one that you CAN decorate if you choose to and one that’s definitely, a traditional favorite.